Weak solutions of Moffatt's magnetic relaxation equations: Introduction

-A great deal of our analysis is based on the Littlewood-Paley decomposition and Besov spaces (see Appendix \ref{A} for definitions), because we found this framework is convenient for studying the well-posedness issue of rough solutions for Moffatt's MRE \eqref{MRE}.
-Indeed, noticing that the nonlinear term $B\otimes B$ may only lies in $L^1$ and it is well-known that the Calder\'{o}n-Zygmund type operator is unbounded in $L^1$ (nor $L^\infty$), so one cannot apply standard $L^1$ estimate to the Stokes type equation which is satisfied by the velocity field.
-About the proof of uniqueness, notice that the magnetic field satisfies an active vector equation, it naturally causes losing of one derivative when performing estimates for the difference of two solutions.
-Thus we handle the uniqueness issue by the Lagrangian approach, and it relies on some estimates in Besov spaces (instead of $L^1$) for related Stokes system.
-Let us mention that after transforming the problem in Lagrangian coordinates, the difference analysis is not standard for the case $\gamma\notin \N.$ Indeed, since the fractional Laplacian operator is {\em{nonlocal}} we have to formulate an associated operator in the Lagrangian coordinates, and provide some important estimates for such operator.
+Our analysis relies heavily on the Littlewood-Paley decomposition and Besov spaces (see Appendix \ref{A} for definitions), as this framework is well-suited to studying the well-posedness of rough solutions for Moffatt's MRE \eqref{MRE}.
+Indeed, noticing that the nonlinear term $B\otimes B$ may only be in $L^1,$ and standard $L^1$ estimates fail for the Stokes-type equation governing the velocity field because Calder\'{o}n-Zygmund operators are unbounded in $L^1$ (and $L^\infty$).
+For uniqueness, the active vector equation for the magnetic field inherently causes a loss of one derivative in the estimates for the difference of two solutions.
+More precisely, even for large $\gamma,$ it seems difficult to obtain an $L^2$ estimate for the equation

+which is satisfied by $\delta B= B_1-B_2,$ where $B_1$ and $B_2$ are two solutions emanating from the same initial datum.
+The troublemaker is the term $\delta u\cdot\nabla B_2$, due to the lack of regularity of solutions.
+As such we handle the uniqueness issue by the Lagrangian approach, and it relies on some estimates in Besov spaces (instead of $L^1$) for related Stokes system.
+Let us mention that after transforming the problem in Lagrangian coordinates, the difference analysis is not standard for the case $\gamma\notin \N.$ Indeed, since the fractional Laplacian operator is {\em{nonlocal}}, we have to formulate an associated operator in the Lagrangian coordinates, and provide some necessary estimates for such operators.